hotel occupancy rates

 But to maintain competitive pricing you must be aware of your competitors and their pricing strategy to put your foot forward.

-For such purposes, you can use a price intelligence solution Makcorps Hotel API which provides pricing data of competitor’s hotels as per your desired time frame, location, and hotel name.
+For such purposes, you can use Makcorps Hotel Price API which provides pricing data of competitor’s hotels as per your desired time frame, location, and hotel name.

 If you’re curious to learn how can you get hotel competitor’s pricing data for any given location.
 Watch this video: